Is control of type I error rate needed in Bayesian clinical trial designs?: Discussion

 \section{Discussion}

 Clinical trials are an instrument for making informed decisions based on experimental data.
-In phase II trials, the usual goal is to make a comparative evaluation on the efficacy of an experimental treatment to control, and in multi-arm trials, also to each other.
-More successful treatments among the alternatives considered, if found, can then be selected for a confirmatory analysis in phase III.
-Essentially the same ideas and methods can be used in both phase II and phase III, and even in a seamless fashion by only making an appropriate adjustment to the threshold values, to correspond to the confirmatory nature of phase III.
-An additional possibility (cf. \textcite{nikolakopoulos2016hybrid}) is to use the method of Section \ref{subsection:no:2.2} as an aid, after having successfully completed phase II, to decide whether it is worthwhile to pursue further into phase III.
+In phase 2 trials, the usual goal is to make a comparative evaluation on the efficacy of an experimental treatment to control, and in multi-arm trials, also to each other.
+More successful treatments among the alternatives considered, if found, can then be selected for a confirmatory analysis in phase 3.
+Essentially the same ideas and methods can be used in both phase 2 and phase 3, and even in a seamless fashion unless it is felt that the change from an exploratory to a confirmatory mode of analysis should be reflected in selecting a tighter bound $\varepsilon_e$ and/or a more conservative prior.
+An additional possibility (cf. \cite{nikolakopoulos2016hybrid}) is to use the method of Section \ref{subsection:no:2.2} as an aid, after having successfully completed phase 2, to decide whether it is worthwhile to go on and proceed further to phase 3.

 Such conclusions should be made using relevant prior information and the data coming from the trial itself, with the prior being based on trusted expert assessments and, whenever possible, on existing empirical data from comparable treatments.
 This is precisely what the consequent Bayesian posterior distributions synthesize and express.
-Compelling arguments justifying their use in the context of clinical trials have been presented in the literature since \textcite{berry1985interim} and \textcite{spiegelhalter1994bayesian}.
-For an interesting commentary, see the blog by \citet*{https://www.fharrell.com/post/bayes-seq/}, which contains also a demonstration of how decisions based on stopping boundaries for Bayesian posteriors are well calibrated.
+Compelling arguments justifying their use in the context of clinical trials have been presented in the literature since \cite{berry1985interim}.
+The "naturally dynamic" character of Bayesian trial designs, including the computation of predictive power in interim analyses, was presented in the papers \cite{SPIEGELHALTER19868} and \cite{spiegelhalter1994bayesian}.
+In view of this, the present paper is not claimed to contain great novelty of ideas, and instead be seen as a commentary on the current, sometimes problematic practice of applying Bayesian trial designs, now forty years from the appearance of the seminal contributions.
+For an interesting more recent opinion, see the blog by \citet*{https://www.fharrell.com/post/bayes-seq/}, which contains also a demonstration of how decisions based on stopping boundaries for Bayesian posteriors are well calibrated.